RegionInternational. Journal — evidence, plainly.

 This article is part of our Journal — a plain-English series on skincare actives, grounded in the peer-reviewed evidence.
 Full source list and evidence-grades in the linked compound registry entries.

-Full evidence breakdown: niacinamide entry · how we grade.
+Full evidence breakdown: Retinol (Vitamin A) · how we grade.